TuronLab/llm-bench/README.md

 ```

 Use the dashboard's **New Experiment** screen instead if you prefer not to edit YAML.

+> **Note:** Docker Engine 24+ and Docker Compose v2 are required.
+The default
+> installation and quickstart are CPU-only; install the NVIDIA Container Toolkit
+> only if you explicitly enable GPU-backed providers.

 ## CLI installation and use